donut28/an-untitled-clicker-game/README.md

 ## Downloading Information
 The file name for any version of the game in the releases tab is `v0.0.release/patched.py` or `v0.0.release/patched.pyw`.

+I'm working on converting the next release to a `.exe` file so it can be used on more devices.

 **For Versions 1.3> or Version 3>**

 To run the game, click on the downloaded game file.
 It should run provided you have Python 3.9 or later installed.